ddmitov/perl-executing-browser/doc/CONSTANTS.md

 ## Hard Coded Files and Folders
 * **Perl interpreter:**
   PEB expects to find a Perl interpreter in the ``{PEB_binary_directory}/perl/bin`` folder.
-The interpreter must be named ``perl`` on Linux and Mac machines and ``perl.exe`` on Windows machines.
+The interpreter must be named ``perl`` on Linux and Mac machines and ``wperl.exe`` on Windows machines.
 If Perl interpreter is not found in the above location, PEB will use the first Perl interpreter on PATH.

 * **Resources directory:**
   Resources directory is ``{PEB_binary_directory}/resources`` or ``{AppImage_binary_directory}/resources`` if a PEB-based application is packed as an [AppImage](https://appimage.org/).
 Application, data and logs directories, as well as icon file of a PEB application must be located in this folder.